 Craig has more than 20 years experience providing capacity-building support to grassroots organizations in the South and Appalachia.
 Craig also works as a racial equity trainer and consultant, and has been active in CSE’s leadership since it launched.

 Britney Nesbit was born in Atlanta but calls Charleston, South Carolina home.
 Britney is a proud University of South Carolina alum.
 She graduated with a Bachelor of Science in Biology.
 Her love for science and passion for helping others led her to pursue a career as a pharmacist.
 But after witnessing the real health disparities experienced by LGBT+ folks and marginalized communities of color, she was motivated to step outside of the healthcare provider role and into the role of a social justice advocate.
 Britney has exercised her commitment to intersectional advocacy, racial equity, and coalition building by facilitating LGBT+ ally workshops, creating empathy-building training sessions, and teaming up with LGBT+ community organizations to make healthcare institutes a safer and affirming space for LGBT+ individuals.
-She is excited to pursue social justice advocacy work professionally as a Community Organizer for CSE through the Tzedek Social Justice Fellowship for the 2016-2017 year.
+She completed her year as a Community Organizer for CSE through the Tzedek Social Justice Fellowship in July 2017 and excited to continue her work with CSE as the Southern Equality Fund Coordinator.

 SEF Support Staff: